Data Visualization Tools and Techniques: How to Use Them in Business

 Image credit: Tableau

-This category of tools includes more sophisticated platforms for presenting data.
+This category of tools includes more sophisticated platforms for presenting insights.
 They stand out for rich functionality to fully unlock the benefits of data visualization.
-These tools are often used to add visual data analytics techniques and features to data applications and scalable systems built with modern web app architecture approaches and cloud technologies.
+These tools are often used to add visual data analytics techniques and features to data-driven applications.

 FusionCharts is a versatile platform for creating interactive dashboards on web and mobile.
 It offers rich integration capabilities with support for various frontend and backend frameworks and languages, including Angular, React, Vue, ASP.NET, and PHP.